errai34/ai4astro_imprs_2025/README.md

 - Attention mechanisms and self-attention
 - Multi-head attention
 - Positional encoding
-- Transformer encoder and decoder blocks
+- Decoder-only transformer blocks
-- Complete transformer implementation
+- Complete decoder-only transformer implementation
 - Applications to astronomical data

 ## Learning Objectives

 By the end of this tutorial, participants will:
-- Understand the core concepts behind transformer architectures
+- Understand the core concepts behind decoder-only transformer architectures
 - Implement attention mechanisms from scratch
-- Build a complete transformer model using only NumPy
+- Build a complete decoder-only transformer model using only NumPy
 - Appreciate the power and flexibility of attention-based models for sequence processing

 ## Resources